-subsurface-4.3.exe is a 64bit binary that has been tested on a number of 64 bit versions of Windows, including XP, Windows 7 and Windows 8.
-For 32bit Windows systems we offer a deprecated, Qt4 based version of Subsurface that has a few known issues around printing: subsurface-4.3-32bit-Qt4.exe
+subsurface-4.4.1.exe has been tested on a number of 32 and 64 bit versions of Windows, including XP, Windows 7 and Windows 8.

-Subsurface-4.3.dmg is a Mac image that can be installed on 64bit Intel Macs running MacOS 10.5 or later by dragging the Subsurface.app to your
+Subsurface-4.4.1.dmg is a Mac image that can be installed on 64bit Intel Macs running MacOS 10.7 or later by dragging the Subsurface.app to your

 /Applications folder.
 A second, much older binary that also supports 32bit Intel Macs running 10.6 is available here.